postech-dao/beacon-chain/README.md

 # beacon-chain
-The PDAO becaon chain, a.k.a PBC
+The PDAO beacon chain, a.k.a PBC